 - Not approving a team member’s application for leave or promotion

 There could be other instances as well in which an employee feels offended, disregarded or undervalued.
-What’s important is to fight against these reasons of disarray and create strict policies that discourage such behaviour.
+What’s important is to fight against these reasons for harassment in the workplace and create strict policies that discourage such bullying behavior.

 Workplace bullying could happen to anyone.
 Specially when you newly join a company, you might feel secluded or someone might see you as a competition.
 It’s human nature so, it’s quite normal to be feeling this way.
-However, if you face something similar but don’t do anything about it then eventually it will create a bigger problem.
-As much as you may hate going forward, here are a few measures you must take-
+However, if you face workplace violence or something similar but don’t do anything about it then eventually it will create a bigger problem.
+As much as you may hate going forward, here are a few measures you must take -

 - If your direct reporting manager is the one troubling you then go to the HR or the next person, who is senior to your reporting manager.

 - Discuss with a colleague, whom you trust.
-Tell them how you feel about the bullying and check how serious the situation is.
+Tell them how you feel about the bullying at work and check how serious the situation is.

 - Don’t retaliate.
 If you are having trouble then try and sort it out with the concerned person directly.
 If not then talk to someone else about it but reprisal is not the best way to go about it.